 During the reporting period, calculations were limited based on data of only two major data centers due to the lack of accurate measurements in other centers and computer rooms.
-For the data centers, the specific CO2 consumption reported by Savon Voima for 2011 was used as the emission factor for electricity consumption.
-Savon Voima is the electricity supplier for Elisa's equipment facilities.
+For the data centers, the emission factor for electricity consumption was 0, because Elisa is purchasing renewal energy.
 The reference PUE figure was 1.91 (EPA, 2010).